-Another popular branding method is to use a word you like, but in a different language.
-For example, Mirasee is a website dedicated to help people grow an audience and make an impact.
+Another popular branding method is to use a word you like but in a different language.
+For example, Mirasee is a website dedicated to helping people grow an audience and make an impact.
 Mirasee is a Latin word meaning “vision” or “to see.”
 Use a tool like Google Translate and try out a few words you like.

 8. Build a personal brand